Reuters: Allegations of journalism in India without authorization

-In December 2023, the Indian Ministry of Home Affairs revoked the Overseas Citizenship of India (OCI) status of a Reuters cybersecurity journalist Raphael Satter, alleging unauthorized journalistic activities in India.
+In December 2023, the Indian Ministry of Home Affairs revoked the Overseas Citizenship of India (OCI) status of a Reuters cybersecurity journalist, Raphael Satter, alleging unauthorised journalistic activities in India.
 The ministry claimed the journalist violated regulations requiring OCI cardholders to obtain prior approval for such work.
-According to The Sunday Guardian, in a related incident, Satter faced legal scrutiny in Goa, India where the journalist allegedly engaging in journalistic activities without permission, contacted individuals in India for interviews during visits, despite claiming the trips were for personal purposes.
+According to The Sunday Guardian, in a related incident, Satter faced legal scrutiny in Goa, India, where the journalist allegedly engaged in journalistic activities without permission – for example, contacting individuals in India for interviews during visits, despite claiming the trips were for personal purposes.
 Reuters supported the journalist's denial of conducting journalism in India, and a legal petition was filed in the Delhi High Court to challenge the OCI cancellation, with a hearing scheduled for May 22, 2025, though specific charges were not detailed.
-Reuters contested the allegations, asserting the journalist's activities were personal although The Indian government maintained that the journalist violated regulations requiring OCI cardholders to obtain prior approval for journalistic work.

 Valerie Zink resignation

-In August 2025, Valerie Zink, a photo journalist who had been working with Reuters for 8 years, announced her resignation from the agency after accusing it of perpetuating Israel's propaganda over its war in Gaza, at the expense of other journalists including its own reporters.
-She further accused Reuters of publishing Israel's baseless claims that Anas Al-Sharif (a journalist working in Gaza) was a Hamas operative.
+In August 2025, Valerie Zink, a photo journalist who had been working with Reuters for 8 years, announced her resignation from the agency after accusing it of perpetuating Israel's claims over its war in Gaza, at the expense of other journalists including its own reporters.
+She further accused Reuters of publishing Israel's claims that Anas Al-Sharif (a journalist working in Gaza) was a Hamas operative.
 She also stated that five more journalists, including Reuters cameraman Hossam Al-Masri, were among 20 people killed in an attack on Nasser hospital in the Gaza Strip.

+Reporting of false news on India–U.S. trade negotiations

+On 13 July 2026, Reuters published a report concerning negotiations over a proposed India–United States trade agreement.
+The report was publicly disputed by Indian Commerce and Industry Minister Piyush Goyal, who described it as "completely false" and stated that his meetings with U.S. Trade Representative Jamieson Greer had been constructive, with both sides committed to reaching a balanced agreement for businesses, farmers, and consumers.

+The report was also challenged by Sergio Gor, the United States Ambassador to India, who stated that "no one has rejected anything" and urged Reuters to "do better".

+Subsequent reporting noted that Indian officials said trade negotiations were continuing without major obstacles and that a framework agreement was ready to be signed when both sides considered the timing appropriate.